 ORS will be providing all other supplies for program activities.
-This includes school supplies, water bottles, and class equipment.
+This includes school supplies, two t-shirts, and class equipment.

 Students have the opportunity to earn a stipend which will accumulate based on attendance.
 Stipends will be paid via a check made out to each student participant following the end of the program in mid-August.
 The maximum stipend which can be earned is $90 over the course of our 6-weeks program.